koonweee/h1b1-info/README.md

 for H-1B1 applicants.
 * Continuing from the previous point, H-1B1 visas can be applied for at any point of the year, without waiting for a lottery, and without the uncertainty of a lottery.

+## Tech stack
+The MERN stack will be used, with TypeScript across the front and backends.
+Python notebooks may be used for initial data analysis.
+* MongoDB — document database
+* Express(.js) — Node.js web framework
+* React(.js) — a client-side JavaScript framework
+* Node(.js) — JavaScript web server